SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 How has the US performed _vis &agrave; vis_ COVID-19?
 Are we learning to do better?

-Alas&hellip; no.  No, we're not.
+Alas&hellip; no.  No, we are not.

 As evidence, consider below (1) the state of public health measures world-wide, (2) what the virus seems to be doing, and finally (3) what our _crazy_ reactions have been.